 Read about our work helping disengaged and disadvantaged young people to transform their lives through community volunteering.

-Our work in the North-West, London, Dorset and South-West Scotland aims to reduce the number of people who re-offend on leaving prison, through inspiring and enabling them to engage them in volunteering on leaving custody.
+Our work in the North-West, London and Dorset aims to reduce the number of people who re-offend on leaving prison, through inspiring and enabling them to engage them in volunteering on leaving custody.